Esso Australia's long-term contribution to the east coast gas market

 At the same time, demand for natural gas continues to grow substantially in Australia and around the world as a key part of a cleaner energy future.

-While the East Australia gas market is no doubt in the midst of a huge transition, at ExxonMobil, we anticipate this to now be a time of opportunity.
+While the East Australia gas market is no doubt in the midst of a huge transition, this is also a time of opportunity.

 We are already seeing new development and innovation, as the market responds to the demand for more competitively priced gas.
 This has included gas exploration, new developments and five potential LNG import projects.

-Gas prices have risen from a level where they were underpinned by oil production, to a level where they need to support investment on their own.
+Gas prices have risen from a level where they were previously underpinned by oil production, to a level where they need to support new investment on their own merits.

 We are seeing leading energy companies from Australia and the rest of the world competing to bring new supply into the East Coast gas market.